I woke up being rushed into the trauma center at

 My Perrifial vision picked up a light coming from my right.
 I turned my head.
 The car was already upon me maybe 5 feet from me when I saw it.
 I tried to get out of the way.
 Well, long story short...
 She ran the red light, She had a red car.....and She went through me like a Bull.

 "Put your arms over your face and pull your knees up."
 Ok.
-I don't know about you but when I hear voices such as these, I do what I'm told.
+I don't know about you but when I hear voices such as these, and no one is actually there, I do what I'm told.
 Don't forget... these were two entirely different voices and they weren't with me in the car.
 I heard them Up Ahead Of Me.
 Almost as if they were trying to work things from the outside.

 Right about now, I was getting the feeling of moving up high in the air.